-Therefore, improving the performance of reasoning tasks in natural language is more urgent for LLMs.
-This motivates the recent simple yet fundamental solving paradigm for reasoning tasks, known as Chain-of-Thought (CoT) \cite{wei2022chain}.
-In formal, CoT rewrites Eq.(\ref{equ:llm_basic_solver}) as
+We begin with a unified formulation to leverage LLMs with CoT prompting to solve reasoning tasks.
+In formal, given an input $x$ and a target $y$, a LLM $p$ with CoT prompting can be formulated as

-where two changes are highlighted \cite{zero_shot_cot}: i) $\compose\nolimits^{(\text{cot})}(\cdot)$ involves CoT-specific instructions like `\textit{let's think step by step}' and ii) $\rz$ stands for a latent variable of rationale and $z$ denotes a sampled rationale in natural language.
-As such, the LLMs could break down complex tasks into more manageable reasoning steps, treating each step as a piece of the overall solution chain.

-We take CoT as a baseline to solve reasoning tasks without sacrificing its generality.
-More extensively, our proposed simple method can function as a ``plug \& play'' module to most other algorithms (\S\ref{sec:re2generality}).
+In this formulation, \(C_x\) denotes the prompted input. \(\compose^{(\text{cot})}(\cdot)\) represents the template with CoT prompting instructions, such as `\textit{let's think step by step}'. \(\rz\) stands for a latent variable of rationale, and \(z\) denotes a sampled rationale in natural language.
+Consequently, the LLMs can break down complex tasks into more manageable reasoning steps, treating each step as a component of the overall solution chain.
+We employ CoT as a baseline to solve reasoning tasks without compromising its generality.
+In addition to CoT, our proposed simple \model can serve as a "plug \& play" module adaptable to most other prompting methods (\S\ref{sec:re2generality}).

-\subsection{Re-reading (\model) Improves Reasoning}
+\subsection{Re-Reading (\model) Improves Reasoning}

-Essentially, prior reasoning methods, including CoT, are vulnerable to two inherent limitations of LLMs, leading to inferior query-focusing capability: i) A lack of bi-directional contextualization: Although mechanisms like self-attention in Transformer architectures have provided a way to weigh the importance of various tokens in input, they are limited by the decoder-only causal language modeling (CLM) architecture, which often operates in a single forward pass.
-As such, they may miss the richer, back-and-forth interactions that humans use when reasoning through a challenging problem.
-And ii) a bias to specific parts of input context: Often, due to the training data's nature or the inherent biases of the model, LLMs tend to focus disproportionately on certain aspects of input, possibly neglecting other crucial information.
-For example, recent work has proven LLMs are prone to `lost in the middle' and biased to rear parts {\cite{Liu2023Middle}.

-To mitigate these limitations, we introduce the Re-reading (\model) strategy.
-Re-reading emerges as a fundamental strategy in human cognition when faced with intricate questions or statements.
-Especially in complex reasoning scenarios, individuals tend to revisit the information sources, be it a text or a diagram, to reassess the context, refine understanding, and correct potential misconceptions.
-Analogously, for LLMs to effectively tackle such complex tasks, implementing a re-reading strategy can be advantageous.